Coca-Cola Will Soon Release A Boozy Beverage — Here Are The Details

-Coca-Cola is already very much a staple of many people’s bar carts.
+Coca-Cola is already very much a staple mixer.
 You’ve got your rum and Coke and the Jack and Coke.
-Heck, some people even put red wine in their Coke.
+Some people even put red wine in their Coke.
 However, all of these do involve a little bit of mixing.
 Soon, though, we might be able to skip that step because this year, Coca-Cola has plans to begin testing an alcoholic beverage.

 Recently, it was announced that Coca-Cola will start producing boozy beverages for its Japanese market.
 The news was first revealed during an interview with Jorge Garduño, president of Coca-Cola’s Japan business unit, about innovation in the country that was published on the company's website.
 When asked what new products Japanese consumers can expect from Coke in 2018, Garduño explained, "We’re also going to experiment with a product in a category known in Japan as Chu-Hi.
 This is a canned drink that includes alcohol."